 A candidate who requests an accommodation and/or auxiliary aid must provide the Board with the necessary information to assist it in evaluating the request.
-The Board will, of course, evaluate each request on an individual basis.
+The Board will evaluate each request on an individual basis.
 The following is intended to provide guidance as to the type of documentation that will be necessary.

-- Identification of the type of disability (e.g., physical, mental, learning disability). - 2.
-Credential requirements of the evaluator.
+1. Identification of the type of disability (e.g., physical, mental, learning disability).

+- 2. Credential requirements of the evaluator.
 The Board will accept evaluations from qualified evaluators.
 A qualified evaluator cannot be the spouse of the candidate nor related to the candidate by blood or by marriage.
 The evaluator must have sufficient experience to be considered qualified to evaluate the existence of, and proposed accommodations needed for, specific learning disabilities.
-Guidelines for qualified evaluators are listed below: - (a) For purposes of physical or mental disabilities, not including learning disabilities, the evaluator is a licensed physician or psychologist with special expertise in the area of the disability. - (b) In the case of learning disabilities, a qualified evaluator is one of the following: - A licensed psychologist; - a licensed physician who possesses a minimum of three years of experience working with adults with learning disabilities and who has training in all of the areas described below; - a professional in an exempt educational setting who possesses a master's or doctorate degree in special education or educational psychology from a regionally accredited institution and who has at least three years of equivalent training and experience in [all of] the areas described below: - X Assessing intellectual ability level and interpreting tests of such ability. - X Screening for cultural, emotional and motivational factors. - X Assessing achievement level. - X Administering tests to measure attention and concentration, memory, language reception and expression, cognition, reading, spelling, writing and mathematics. - 3.
-Professional verification of the disability must include: - (a) The nature and extent of the disability. - (b) The test(s) performed and the objective data used to diagnose the disability (if applicable). - (c) The effect of the disability on the candidate's ability to perform under standard conditions. - (d) The accommodation recommended and how the accommodation is related to the candidate's disability, given the format of the examination.

-- (e) The professional's name, title, telephone number, professional license or certification number, educational credential, and original signature of the professional. - (f) A description of the professional's education and experience which qualifies he/she to make the determination.
+Guidelines for qualified evaluators are listed below: - (a) For purposes of physical or mental disabilities, not including learning disabilities, the evaluator is a licensed physician or psychologist with special expertise in the area of the disability. - (b) In the case of learning disabilities, a qualified evaluator is one of the following: - A licensed psychologist; - A licensed physician who possesses a minimum of 3 years of experience working with adults with learning disabilities and who has training in all of the areas described below; or - A Licensed Educational Psychologist (LEP) who holds an active valid license through the Board of Behavioral Science; or - A professional in an exempt educational setting who possesses a master's or doctorate degree in special education or educational psychology from a regionally accredited institution and who has at least 3 years of equivalent training and experience in (all of) the areas described below: - Assessing intellectual ability level and interpreting tests of such ability. - Screening for cultural, emotional, and motivational factors. - Assessing achievement level. - Administering tests to measure attention and concentration, memory, language reception and expression, cognition, reading, spelling, writing, and mathematics. - 3.
+Professional verification of the disability must include: - (a) The nature and extent of the disability. - (b) The test(s) performed and the objective data used to diagnose the disability (if applicable). - (c) The effect of the disability on the candidate's ability to perform under standard conditions. - (d) The accommodation recommended and how the accommodation is related to the candidate's disability, given the format of the examination. - (e) The professional's name, title, telephone number, professional license or certification number, educational credential, and original signature of the professional. - (f) A description of the professional's education and experience that qualifies he/she to make the determination.